American Express: 2010 to 2019

-In 2013, the company opened its first airport lounge, offering access to certain cardmembers.
+In 2013, the company opened its first airport lounge, offering access to certain cardmembers; the lounge network is branded Centurion Lounge.

-In March 2014, American Express announced the corporate spin-off its corporate travel business as American Express Global Business Travel and the sale of 50% of the business to an investor group led by Certares LP for $900 million.
+In March 2014, American Express announced the corporate spin-off its corporate travel business as American Express Global Business Travel via the sale of 50% of its stake in the business to an investor group led by Certares LP for $900 million.

 Effective in 2016 in the United States, and in 2015 in Canada, Costco ended its relationship with Amex that had provided co-branded Costco membership cards since 2004.
 The cards issued by Costco in the United States were an extension of an exclusive deal between Costco and American Express dating from 1999.
-Costco was the last major US merchant that accepted American Express cards exclusively.
+Costco was the last major U.S. merchant that accepted American Express cards exclusively.
 Costco's Canadian stores ended its exclusive deal with American Express in January 2015, in favor of one with Capital One and Mastercard.
 Citigroup became the exclusive issuer of Costco's credit cards and Visa replaced American Express as the exclusive credit card accepted at Costco's stores in the United States.
 All TrueEarnings card accounts and balances held by American Express were sold to Citigroup, and new Costco Anywhere Visa cards were sent to Costco members prior to the switch date.
-The Costco partnership represented 8%, or $80 billion, of American Express' billed business and about 20%, or about $14 billion, of its interest-bearing credit portfolio.
+At the time, the Costco partnership represented 8%, or $80 billion, of American Express' billed business and about 20%, or about $14 billion, of its interest-bearing credit portfolio.
 The impact of losing the Costco card accounts was significant; in the first quarter without Costco cards, company profit dropped 10% and revenue dropped 5% compared to the previous year.